j4cobgarby/fors-kernel/docs/fors-notes/Filesystem.md

  1) find parent node of given path
  2) call fs implementation's mknode method, which will try and create a new fsnode (importantly, this generates a new internal_id for the fsnode)
- 3) if this returns NULL then either the method doesn't exist for the fs, or it failed, so then fail the procedure and return here.
- 4) add the new fsnode to the fsnodes array.
+ 3) add the new fsnode to the fsnodes array.

 ### Creating a hard-link